Skip to content

 The other side effect we’ve seen is fatigue.
 We don’t want you NOT eating, just eating reduced portions.
 Severe caloric restriction can lower your metabolism and make you sleepy.
 Working out and sleeping 8 hours can combat feeling tired as well.

-Patients on The Pazona MD Nashville Weight Loss Program have averaged a 20-45 lb weight loss at 3 months.
+Patients who are a part of the Pazona MD Weight Loss Program have averaged a 20-45 lb weight loss at 3 months.
 More importantly, patients are KEEPING the weight off.
 Now that’s impressive!

 Dosing titration as follows based on tolerance: